JeanBonheur01/PowerBI_Health_Care_P1/README.md

 0 is added to the formula to avoid a blank value in the visualization.

 - Total waitlist of the previous year´s same month:
+This is important so we can compare it with the current month/situation.

 Formula: PY Latest Month Wait List = CALCULATE(SUM(All_Data[Total]), All_Data[Archive_Date]= EDATE(MAX(All_Data[Archive_Date]), -12)) +0
 ![image](https://github.com/JeanBonheur01/PowerBI_Health_Care_P1/assets/131664311/5b4158db-71a0-4149-88dd-d22f49739dcb)